-We have audited the accompanying financial statements of the business-type activities of KNME-TV ("the Station"), a department of the University of New Mexico ("UNM"), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Station's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of KNME-TV ("the Station"), a department of the University of New Mexico ("UNM"), as of and for the years ended June 30, 2024 and 2023, and the related notes to the financial statements, which collectively comprise the Station's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the Station, as of June 30, 2023, and the respective changes in financial position, and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Station, as of June 30, 2024 and 2023, and the changes in financial position, and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.